A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

 \subsubsection{Probabilistic executions}

 We define a unique ``probabilistic execution'' for any particular infinite input execution $\beta_{in}$.
-Formally, such a probabilistic execution is a probability distribution $P$ on the sample space of infinite executions $\alpha$ of the network such that $\alpha \lceil N_{in} = \beta_{in}$; we say that such executions are \emph{consistent with} $\beta_{in}$.
-Note that all of these executions have the same initial configuration, call it $C_0$.
-This is constructed from the $0$ element of $\beta_{in}$ and the initial non-input firing pattern for the network, $F_0$.
+First, we say that an infinite execution $\alpha$ of the network is \emph{consistent with} $\beta_{in}$ provided that $\alpha \lceil N_{in} = \beta_{in}$.
+Also, a finite execution $\alpha$ is \emph{consistent with} $\beta_{in}$ provided that $\alpha \lceil N_{in}$ is a prefix of $\beta_{in}$.
+Note that all of the (finite and infinite) executions that are consistent with $\beta_{in}$ have the same initial configuration $C_0$.
+This configuration is constructed from the first configuration of $\beta_{in}$ and the initial non-input firing pattern for the network, $F_0$.

-The $\sigma$-algebra of measurable sets is generated from the ``cones'', each of which is the set of infinite executions that extend a particular finite execution.
-Formally, if $\alpha$ is a finite execution such that $\alpha \lceil N_{in}$ is a prefix of $\beta_{in}$, then the ``cone'' of $\alpha$ is simply $A(\alpha)$, as defined earlier.
-The other measurable sets in the $\sigma$-algebra are obtained by starting from these cones and closing under countable union, countable intersection, and complement.
+The probabilistic execution for $\beta_{in}$ is defined as a probability distribution $P$ on the sample space $\Omega$ of infinite executions that are consistent with $\beta_{in}$.
+The $\sigma$-algebra of measurable sets is generated from the ``cones'', each of which is the set of infinite executions in $\Omega$ that extend a particular finite execution.
+Formally, if $\alpha$ is a finite execution that is consistent with $\beta_{in}$, then $A(\alpha)$, the \emph{cone} of $\alpha$, is the set of infinite executions that are consistent with $\beta_{in}$ and extend $\alpha$.
+The other measurable sets in the $\sigma$-algebra are obtained by starting with these cones and closing under countable union, countable intersection, and complement.

 \hide{ An equivalent definition is based on closure under countable disjoint union, finite intersection, and complement.
 In order to see that these definitions are equivalent, we argue that closure under just countable disjoint union and finite intersection and complement is enough to imply closure under countable union and countable intersection: \begin{enumerate} \item \emph{Closure under general finite union:} For two sets, $A_1$ and $A_2$, we rewrite: $A_1 \cup A_2$ as $A_1 \cup (A_2 - A_1) = A_1 \cup (A_2 \cap \not{A_1})$.
 This last expression involves only disjoint union, finite intersection, and complement.
 The general case results from repeating this construction. \item \emph{Closure under general countable union:} We express a union of the form $A_1 \cup A_2 \cup A_3 \cup \ldots$ in disjoint form as $A_1 \cup (A_2 - A_1) \cup (A_3 - (A_1 \cup A_2)) \cup \ldots$.
 Each term of the form $A_i - (A_1 \cup \ldots A_{i-1})$ can be rewritten as $A_i \cap \not(A_1 \cup \ldots A_{i-1})$ By 1. above, the term in parentheses can be rewritten using disjoint union, finite intersection, and complement.
 The rest of the expression involves one more complement and finite intersection and complement. \item \emph{Closure under countable intersection:} We use DeMorgan's Law, based on general countable union and complement. \end{enumerate} }